-Flying with corkscrews has become a Wine Adventure in the years since 9/11.
+Flying with corkscrews has become an Adventure in the years since 9/11.
 Those of us who carry on luggage and drink wine from bottles with corks have left more corkscrews in hotel rooms than Gideons have left Bibles.
 But TSA carry on regulations are evolving.
 It’s now possible to carry on corkscrews if you have the right type.

 In the photo below are two popular corkscrews.
 One is legal in carry on luggage and the other isn’t.
 The top corkscrew is a wine club gift from the nice people at Goosecross Cellars in Napa Valley.
 Below it is a standard four inch sommelier (aka wine key or waiter’s corkscrew) that I often carry just in case I need it for an impromptu cork pulling or an emergency tracheotomy, whichever seems most urgent at the time.

 The corkscrews have nearly-identical worms (pigtail that screws into the cork).
 The black plastic handle is wider than the metal handle with wood inlay.
 Each has a standard notched arm that locks onto the lip of the wine bottle to provide leverage during cork extraction.
 The primary physical difference between them is the foil cutter.